Does Prequalification Hurt My Credit Score?

 2. When should you seek prequalification?

-“It’s 100% free and … by talking to a mortgage professional early, they can calm your nerves about things you thought would be a big deal,” Bey said.
-Seeking prequalification early, and from several lenders, can help you better prepare for your mortgage application and help you comparison-shop for the best rates.
+In fact, by seeing the types of rates you may qualify for, prequalification could calm your nerves and boost your confidence.
+Seeking prequalification early, and from several lenders, can help you better prepare for your mortgage application and help you comparison shop for your best rates.

 3. How does prequalification affect credit scores?